-In 2016, 655 giardiasis cases (11.9 per 100,000 population) were reported.
-Recent immigrants and refugees continue to represent a substantial proportion of cases, accounting for 37% of all cases.
-An additional 12% of cases reported international travel in the 3 weeks prior to illness onset.
-Excluding recent immigrants and refugees, the median age for all cases reported in 2016 was 38 years (range, 6 months to 84 years).
-Fifteen percent of cases were <10 years of age, and 33% were >50 years of age.
-Fifty-seven percent of non-immigrant and refugee cases were male.
-Giardia infections showed a summer/fall seasonality; 52% of non-immigrant and refugee cases occurred during July through October.
-One outbreak of giardiasis was identified in Minnesota in 2016 that accounted for 2 laboratory-confirmed cases.
-The outbreak occurred among a group of campers who drank improperly treated surface water along a Lake Superior hiking trail.
+During 2017, 643 cases of Giardia infection (11.7 per 100,000) were reported.
+This represents a 4% decrease from the median number of cases reported annually from 2007 through 2016 (median, 667 cases; range, 620 to 904).
+Recent immigrants and refugees accounted for 28% of all cases.
+An additional 15% of cases reported international travel in the 3 weeks prior to illness onset.
+Excluding recent immigrants and refugees, the median age of cases was 39 years (range, 7 months to 95 years).
+Sixteen percent were <10 years of age, and 36% were >50 years of age.
+Sixty percent of non-immigrant and refugee cases were male.
+Giardia infections showed a summer/fall seasonality; 46% of non-immigrant and refugee cases occurred during July through October.
+Forty-two (6.5%) cases required hospitalization, for a median of 4 days (range, 1 to 56 days).
+Two outbreaks were identified that accounted for three laboratory-confirmed cases.
+One was an outbreak associated with person-to-person transmission at a child care center, and the other was an outbreak probably associated with consumption of surface water along a Lake Superior hiking trail.

 Charts and graphs:

 - Reported Cases of Giardiasis in Minnesota, 2007-2018 (PDF)

 Bar graph showing the number of reported giardiasis cases in Minnesota.

 Minnesota Department of Health Disease Control Newsletter, Annual Summary of Communicable Diseases Reported to the Minnesota Department of Health.